ugomeguerditchian/OrgASM/README.md

                           Number of threads to use for check real subdomains(default 500) -cP CHECKPORTSTHREADS, --checkPortsThreads CHECKPORTSTHREADS
                           Check all ports of subdomains for all IP in IPScantype (-iS) and try to access them to check if it's a webport (default True) (deactivate with 0)
+    -dT DETECTTECHNO, --detectTechno DETECTTECHNO
-    -o, --output          If provided > save the results, default is False
+                          Detect techno used by subdomains (default True) (deactivate with False) -o, --output          If provided > save the results, default is False
 ```